Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • applying a cold compress;

 In addition, physiotherapy can be used.
-For example, magnetotherapy on the labia area, UHF.
-Hirudotherapy (treatment with leeches) is used in the "cold" period for chronic bartholinitis to prevent relapses or a few days after opening the abscess to accelerate healing.
+For example, magnetic therapy on the labia area, UHF.
+Hirudotherapy (treatment with leeches) is used during the “cold” period in chronic bartholinitis to prevent relapses or a few days after opening the abscess to speed up healing.

 The main treatment includes the following drugs.

 • Antibiotics.
-They are selected taking into account the sowing of the vaginal contents or already according to the results of the sowing of pus from the abscess.
+They are selected taking into account the culture of vaginal contents or based on the results of culture of pus from an abscess.
 If this is not possible, drugs are prescribed empirically.
-The most commonly used are "Metronidazole", cephalosporins ("Cefazolin", "Cefotaxime"), macrolides ("Azithromycin"), penicillins ("Amoxiclav"), fluoroquinolones ("Ciprofloxacin").
+The most commonly used are Metronidazole, cephalosporins (Cefazolin, Cefotaxime), macrolides (Azithromycin), penicillins (Amoxiclav), fluoroquinolones (Ciprofloxacin).
 The duration and dose are determined by the doctor individually.

 • Painkillers.
-To reduce pain and fever, aspirin, Ibuprofen, Ketorolac, No-shpa are used.
+To reduce pain and fever, aspirin, Ibuprofen, Ketorolac, No-spa are used.

-Bartholinitis should be treated conservatively at home only on the recommendation of a doctor, followed by follow-up appointments and examinations.
+Conservative treatment of bartholinitis at home should only be done on the recommendation of a doctor, followed by follow-up appointments and examinations.
 Oral contraceptives may be prescribed to prevent relapse.
-The meaning of such treatment lies in the fact that against the background of tablets, the intensity of secretion formation and the activity of the gland itself are reduced.
-As a result - a long remission.
+The point of this treatment is that, against the background of tablets, the intensity of secretion formation and the activity of the gland itself decreases.
+The result is a long-term remission.

 Operation options

-For the treatment of an abscess of the Bartholin gland or recurrent bartholinitis, the following methods are available:
+For the treatment of Bartholin gland abscess or recurrent bartholinitis, the following methods exist:

 • opening and drainage;